amitrathod101/k8snw_istio/README.md

     kubectl apply -f samples/addons

 Ok, that should be better.
-Now for kiali, you can type in
+Have a look at the status of the kiali deployment rollout status using

+    kubectl rollout status deployment/kiali -n istio-system

+Once it says successfully rolled out, you can start kiali by using the command

     istioctl dashboard kiali

 This should open up a webpage on your default browser, have a look around, look at the graphs, how everything is connected.
-It also shows you the Istio Config.

 Since you've tried kiali.
 There are other cool addons to be tried and are super popular in the opensource world.
 Try out prometheus, grafana, zipkin etc.